wuciawe/wuciawe.github.io/_posts/2015-10-26-notes-on-git.md

     git clone <bundle> <repo> # unbundle
     git clone --recursive <url> # automatically initialize and update each submodule

+`How to retrieve all remote branches`: Once you `git clone` a remote repo, it will sync the `master` branch by default.
+To see how to retrieve all remote branches, click [here]( #syncbranches )

 ## Saving changes (staging and committing)

 ### git add